mishmish-dev/subcase/README.md

 future:
 + Rust built-in testing framework cannot help you know what exact path of execution has failed.
-+ You must use double pair of braces with inner `subcase!` macro.
 + You cannot rename the inner `subcase!` macro.

 ## License